 If you run your own company, having a small business marketing strategy is essential.
 Not only does this help guide your business toward success, but it also provides a foundation from which everything else can spring.
 If you’re like so many founders, though, figuring out how to structure your marketing strategy can be difficult.

-You might not know where to begin, or you may have heard horror stories about people whose business plans didn’t work.
+You might not know where to begin, or you may have heard horror stories about people whose business plans didn’t work and mistakes were made.
 No matter what the case may be, understanding how to structure a successful small business marketing strategy can make all the difference.
-Here’s your complete guide.
+Here are some tips to get it right the first time.

 The 4 Keys to a Bombproof Small Business Marketing Strategy